 But He knows the way that I take; When he has tested me, I shall come forth as gold.

-In closing, our sweet girl has been earning money for years with a desire to go to India.
+In closing, our sweet girl has been earning money for years with a desire to go on a mission trip.
 I decided to use all of my book proceeds to help us take that trip next year, Lord willing.
 Please consider giving my book a chance to help our efforts.
 Thank you!